endlos99/xdt99/doc/MANUAL.md

 list file.

 The include path option `-I`, the define option `-D`, the quiet option `-q` and the symbol dump option `-E` work identical to their `xas99` counterparts.
+Please also note the section about options with list arguments in the `xas99` manual.

 As the Graphics Programming Language was never intended for public release, existing tools for assembling GPL source code differ substantially in the syntax